Perivascular space: Senescence

 Dilation is most commonly and closely associated with aging.
 Dilation of perivascular spaces has been shown to correlate best with age, even when accompanying factors including hypertension, dementia, and white matter lesions are considered.
 In the elderly, such dilation has been correlated with many symptoms and conditions that often affect the arterial walls, including vascular hypertension, arteriosclerosis, reduced cognitive capacity, dementia, and low post-mortem brain weight.
 In addition to dilation among the elderly, dilation in young, healthy individuals can also be observed.
 This occurrence is rare and there has been no observed association in such cases with reduced cognitive function or white matter abnormalities.
 When dilated VRS are observed in the corpus callosum, there is generally no neurological deficit associated.
 They are often observed in this region as cystic lesions with cerebrospinal-like fluid.

 Symptoms of dilation

-Extreme dilation has been associated with several specific clinical symptoms.
-In cases of severe dilation in only one hemisphere, symptoms reported include a non-specific fainting attack, hypertension, positional vertigo, headache, early recall disturbances, and hemifacial tics.
-Symptoms associated with severe bilateral dilation include ear pain (which was reported to have resolved on its own), dementia, and seizures.
-This data was compiled from case studies of individuals with severe VRS dilation.
-Considering the anatomical abnormality presented in such cases, these findings were considered surprising in that the symptoms were relatively mild.
-In most cases, there is in fact no mass effect associated with some VRS dilation.
-An exception to the mildness of clinical symptoms associated with VRS dilation is when there is extreme dilation in the lower mesencephalon at the junction between the substantia nigra and cerebral peduncle.
-In such cases, mild to moderate obstructive hydrocephalus was reported in most patients.
-Associated symptoms ranged from headaches to symptoms more severe than those just discussed in the cases of dilation in the cerebral hemispheres.
-Other general symptoms associated with VRS dilation include headaches, dizziness, memory impairment, poor concentration, dementia, visual changes, oculomotor abnormality, tremors, seizures, limb weakness, and ataxia.
+In brain imaging for most cases, there is no disease associated with minor dilation of the perivascular spaces.
+Extreme dilation of perivascular spaces may be associated with clinical symptoms: when only one hemisphere is involved, symptoms may include a non-specific fainting attack, hypertension, positional vertigo, headache, early recall disturbances, and hemifacial tics, whereas people with severe bilateral dilation may experience ear pain, dementia, and seizures.
+Other general symptoms associated with VRS dilation may include memory impairment, visual changes, tremors, limb weakness, and ataxia.